 As a graduate of a Caribbean medical school, she applied to 137 programs during the 2013 Match.
 She landed seven interview invitations and did not receive an offer.
 Following that development, she bided her time, did an externship and waited for the chance to reapply.

 The following year, after diligent networking, it worked out.
 She matched in a preliminary position and subsequently transferred into the ob-gyn program at York Hospital in Central Pennsylvania where she completed her residency training.

 If you don’t match, the Supplemental Offer and Acceptance Program (SOAP) is a vehicle through which eligible unmatched applicants in the Main Residency Match apply for and are offered positions that were not filled when the matching algorithm was initially processed.

 Dr. Malhotra also gives this advice: “Do things that keep you clinically relevant.
 This could be research in your desired field, giving you points for demonstrating commitment to the specialty.
-This could be doing additional unpaid clerkships at hospitals you may want to try and Match at in the future.
+This could be doing additional unpaid clerkships at hospitals you may want to try and match at in the future.
 Use these as month-long interviews.
-Or get a job at clinics that require an MA or scribes.
+Or get a job at clinics that require a [medical assistant] or scribes.
 Anything that keeps your medical knowledge current.”